vavilen84/hugo_blog/content/golang/2021/01/algorithms_in_go.md

 - since neither "b" nor "d" are not targets - function adds "b" & "d" neighbours to queue and recursively calls itself passing as "vertices" argument just collected neighbours queue.
 - next iteration vertices should be {"a", "c", "a", "i"}
 - function skips "a" because it is our start, and we don't need to move in the opposite direction
-- function has optimization - already processed vertices should be added to "processed" map, so we don't move twice throw the one vertex
+- already processed vertices should be added to "processed" map, so we don't move twice throw the one vertex

 ```
 package breadth_first_search